harrybin/react/README.md

 ---
 ## Initial setup
-- when using **atlassian JIRA** extension: edit `.vscode/settings.json`: search for the "atlascode.jira" settings and replace all occurrences of **XXX** with the abbreviation of your project used in JIRA (like 'REC' for recon, 'EPS' ...)
 - set up your environments (LOCAL, DEV, INT, PROD) in `public/apiConfig.js`
   - change the key of the environment your want to use to `env`
   - import configuration in components via importing the default export from `src/configuration/configuration`